thakurShivam/Delta-dmo/README.md

 # Delta-dmo
-This is a Demo for Git &amp; Github Class
+This is a Demo for Git &amp; Github Class.